 The Process

 We started with a kickoff call to understand the ChessUp physical product and how it worked.
-The BryghtLabs team has already conducted many interviews with their customers to gather feedback and feature requests which were prioritized.
-There were clear business goals, constraints, established roadmap and defined user stories.
+The Bryght Labs team had already conducted many interviews with customers to gather feedback and feature requests, which were prioritized.
+There were clear business goals, constraints, an established roadmap, and defined user stories.

 I would then begin mapping flows and creating task lists of what users would need to do during each part of the flow.
 This would be followed with design - working first with rough UI, creating prototypes, gathering feedback from the stakeholders and developers, and then further refining and polishing the designs.